 Work will occur at the Neponset River Watershed Association offices (2173 Washington Street Canton, Massachusetts 02021) and in the field throughout the watershed.

 Schedule is 2-3 days a week for a minimum of 10 and maximum of 20 hours weekly depending on the intern’s availability, interests and other commitments.
 Help is needed beginning in May and running through October.
 A minimum commitment of 10 weeks is requested.
 The schedule is flexible, but must be consistent from week to week.
 Work occurs primarily during normal business hours, with occasional early morning or evening activities.

 Skills and Special Requirements:

 The volunteer should be an undergraduate or graduate pursuing a degree in environmental science or a related field.
 Familiarity with environmental sampling and analysis techniques is desirable but not required.
 Self motivation, reliability and the ability to work independently and follow specific sampling protocols are all critical, as is attention to safety procedures.
 Basic computer skills are necessary and having your own transportation is required.
 Interns should be enthusiastic to work in the field on uneven terrain and under adverse weather conditions (i.e. rain).

-Please send an email describing your interests, and a copy of your resume, to Environmental Scientist, Chris Hirsch, firstname.lastname@example.org
+To apply, please send an email describing why you are interested in the position with a copy of your resume to Chris Hirsch, Environmental Scientist email@example.com

 We have many volunteer opportunities throughout the year.
 To learn more, visit Volunteer Opportunities or call the Watershed Association office at 781-575-0354.